Carlos the Jackal: Arrest and imprisonment

 Carlos the Jackal was incarcerated in La Santé Prison in Paris (center).

 Carlos the Jackal was incarcerated in Clairvaux Prison.

-After searching over two years for a country who would allow him to remain there, after a short stay in Jordan, Carlos entered the Sudanese capital of Khartoum under the protection of Sheikh Hassan al-Turabi, a powerful Muslim fundamentalist leader.
+After searching over two years for a country that would allow him to remain there, after a short stay in Jordan, Carlos entered the Sudanese capital of Khartoum under the protection of Sheikh Hassan al-Turabi, a powerful Muslim fundamentalist leader.

 In 1993, CIA contractor and former senior NCO of Military Assistance Command-Vietnam Studies and Observations Group Billy Waugh was tasked with finding Carlos.
 He and other members of his team searched for Sanchez for about four months in Khartoum during 1993.
 They identified a man known to be working as a bodyguard for Carlos and surveilled him until he led them to Sanchez' apartment on 8 February 1994.
 They established an observation post in an abandoned hospital across the street and watched him for four months, when they handed their intelligence to the French DST.

 French DST and DGSE offered the Sudanese government much needed communications equipment and even supplied them with satellite pictures of their enemy's positions.
 Al-Turabi was invited to Paris to negotiate for Carlos' extradition.
 Al-Turabi was adamant that his culture forbade him from giving up a guest in his country.
 French Minister of the Interior Charles Pasqua offered to talk to the World Bank and the International Monetary Fund on Sudan's behalf and help secure loans that would eventually erase Sudan's foreign debt.
 Al-Turabi was also shown surveillance videos of Carlos partying, drinking and carousing with women, which offended al-Turabi's Muslim faith.
 Al-Turabi, who had agreed to protect Carlos as a "combatant, someone who fought for the Palestinian cause" now considered Sanchez a "hoodlum".
 He agreed to give up Carlos.